 The primary selection criteria for the Fellowship are the exceptional quality of the candidate's research and the candidate's promise to become a mathematical leader.
-Most recent appointees were finishing graduate students at the time of their selection, though other mathematicians under age thirty occasionally have been appointed.
 Selection decisions are made by the Scientific Advisory Board based on the nominating materials described below.

 To nominate a candidate, please send the following items by November 16 for full consideration:

 - Names and contact information for two other references

 - Publication list for the nominee